jpsim/UICollectionView-Animation-Bug/README.md

 ## The bug

-There's a bug in the otherwise excellent `UICollectionView`'s `performBatchUpdates` method which causes cells that are initially off-screen animating on-screen to just appear at their final location instead of animating there.
+There's a bug (confirmed by Apple) in the otherwise excellent `UICollectionView`'s `performBatchUpdates` method which causes cells that are initially off-screen animating on-screen to just appear at their final location instead of animating there.
 This is better understood visually:

 ![Video of bug](UICV_Animation_Bug.gif)